 Use of the area is by permit only

 There is limited parking and no access to the area will be allowed without pre-registering, permits are not available on-site.
 There are a limited number of vehicles and users allowed each day to this secluded, high altitude recreation area.
 The fee is $20 per vehicle, up to eight persons per vehicle.

 McReynolds Reservoir provides water storage for Colorado Springs Utilities and is undergoing necessary safety-related repairs.
-As a result, throughout the 2020 season, the water level is expected to remain very low – at about 15’.
+As a result, the water level is expected to remain very low – at about 15’, until further notice.
 Because of the low water level, boats are not recommended on McReynolds and the quality of fishing may be negatively impacted.
 Fishing at Mason Reservoir remains very good and is the recommended alternative for anglers

 Permits should be made online using the above “Register Online” button.
 For registration instructions please download them using the above “Registration Instructions” link.

 Due to COVID-19 restrictions walk-in reservations are temporarily suspended.
 Guests who do not have access to internet may call 719-385-7707 for assistance.
 All reservations can be made a minimum of 24-hours prior to the desired use; however, assistance is only available during posted Office Business Hours of 7:00am to 3:30pm, Monday-Friday.
 All other inquiries or questions please email email@example.com for assistance.

 Permits are processed on a first-come, first-served basis.
 If the opening of the area is delayed due to weather or other conditions, or, if other days are canceled due to severe weather or hazardous conditions, full refunds will be given.